 Will Kaufman 620-345-6787

-Regular collections – this week $ 3,261.00 $ 890.00

-Regular collections – year to date $ 33,445.72 $ 34,470.70

-Budget $178,431.00 $173,035.00

-Less: expended to date ( 20,685.63) ( 17,337.00)

-Less: cash balance ( 62,046.21) ( 39,982.09)

-Receipts needed to meet budget $ 95,699.16 $115,715.91

-Avg. offering per Sunday needed

-to meet budget $ 2,175 $ 2,630

 West Zion Announcements

 Announcements are due to the secretary by Thursday noon

 1. Thank you to Sam Strausz for sharing about the recent youth group trip this morning.
 West Zion, First Mennonite Church of Christian, and Eden Mennonite combine youth to form the FEWZ youth group which is led by Pastor Derek King of Eden.